Actifio/AGMPowerLib/README.md

 ## Install or upgrade AGMPowerLib

+There are two ways to install AGMPowerCLI:

+* PowerShell Gallery
+* Github

+### Install using PowerShell Gallery

 Install from PowerShell Gallery is the simplest approach.

 If running PowerShell 5 on Windows first run this (some older Windows versions are set to use downlevel TLS which will result in confusing error messages):